cloudoperators/heureka/docs/product_design_documentation.md

 This comprehensive documentation aids in prioritizing and managing security issues effectively.

 ### Issue Remediation Management
-This feature empowers cloud operators to track the entire lifecycle of each issue, providing complete visibility from identification to remediation.
-It enables more efficient issue management and resolution, thereby enhancing the overall security posture.
+This feature empowers cloud operators to track each issue's lifecycle, providing complete visibility from identification to remediation.
+It enables more efficient issue management and resolution, enhancing overall security posture.

 ### Compliance Artifact Management
-This feature simplifies the fulfillment of compliance requirements. by providing real-time, comprehensive audit artifacts and evidence.
+This feature simplifies fulfilling compliance requirements. by providing real-time, comprehensive audit artifacts and evidence.
 It ensures that all necessary compliance documentation is readily available and up-to-date, making audits smoother and more efficient.

 ### Alerting and Notifications
 This feature would provide real-time alerts and notifications about new and emerging security issues.
 This could include email notifications, SMS alerts, or integration with communication platforms like Slack.
 This would ensure that teams are immediately aware of any issues and can respond promptly.